python-docs-translations/transifex-automations/docs/commands.rst

 Merging translations into another branch
 ----------------------------------------

 This is useful when you want to replicate a translation from the CPython branch currently being translated to another older branch.
-E.g. 3.12 is currently being translated, but 3.11 has that same string and could make use of the translation contributed.
+E.g. 3.12 is currently being translated, but 3.11 has that same string and could make use of the contributed translations.

 .. code-block:: shell